tesshsu/test_blacksmith/README.md

 - Login / Register a user (admin or public role)

-- Read - Update - Delete user information
+- Read user information

-- Create a parking space (Space number / Floor / Availability / Occupancy time)
+- Create a parking space (Space number / Floor / Availability / Occupancy time) by admin

+- modify a parking space by who had created the parking place by admin

-- Assign / Unassign a parking space to a user
+- Assign / Unassign a parking space to a user by admin

 - Search for a free space (by floor)